-Finally, using (7) we arrive at a modified version of the fundamental equation:
+Finally, using (7) we can arrive at a modified version of the fundamental equation:

-(19) $$P' = l + [(I' - S)/s{\Pi}]$$
+(19) $$P' = I + [(I' - S)/s{II}]$$

-This is almost the same as the fundamental equation in equation (13), but with a "multiplier".
-Hicks was of the opinion that this was a significant finding, from the perspective of the history of economic thought, given the key role played by the multiplier concept in the later General Theory.
+This is almost the same as the original fundamental equation in equation (13), but it now includes a "multiplier".
+Hicks was of the opinion that this was a significant finding, from the perspective of the history of economic thought, given the key role that was played by the concept of the multiplier in Keynes's later General Theory.

-What about the unchanged increment to wealth?
-According to Hicks, Keynes can make this particular claim because he (Keynes) is implicitly "deflating" by P_I , and P_I is not affected by consumption out of profits.
-"He might have explained" is Hicks's (1967b, 199) comment.
+What about the "unchanged increment to wealth"?
+According to Hicks, Keynes can make this particular claim because he (Keynes) is implicitly deflating by $P_I$ , the value of which is not affected by consumption out of profits.
+"He might .... have explained" is Hicks's (1967b, 199) wry comment.
 In short, the real increment to wealth is simply:

-(18) $$I = I'/P_I = P_I I/P_I$$
+$$(20) I = I'/P_I = P_I I/P_I$$

-In the end, however, these several questions about assumptions, terminology and so forth, do not materially affect the basic analysis.
-As suggested, the main point at issue is really about the Wicksellian bona fides of Keynes's analysis.

-In a passage that served to emphasize precisely this issue, Smithin (2013, 125-32) derived a modern neo-Wicksellian model from the so-called "micro-foundations".
-(The original purpose of this was to demonstrate to graduate students, and others, the many and various pitfalls of the micro-foundations approach itself).
-After much mathematizing the Wicksell-type model, so constructed, finally came down to:
+In the end; however, these several questions about the different assumptions that can be made, different terminology and so forth, do not materially affect the basic underlying analysis.
+As already argued in detail the main point at issue is the dispute about the Wicksellian bona fides of Keynes's approach.
+In a passage that served to emphasize precisely this issue, Smithin (2013, 125-32) went through the exercise of deriving a modern neo-Wicksellian model from the so-called "micro-foundations".
+The original purpose of the exercise was to demonstrate to graduate students, and others, the many and various pitfalls of the micro-foundations approach itself.
+After much mathematizing the Wicksell-type model as so constructed finally came down to:

-$$(19) Y = Y^{\Lambda}$$
+$$(21) Y = Y^{N}$$

-(20) $$p = [1/(1-\gamma)](r^N - r_j), \qquad 0 < \gamma < 1$$
+(22) $$p = [1/(1-\gamma)](r^N - r_j), \qquad 0 < \gamma < 1$$

-The conclusion was therefore, that in such a model the level of output, Y, is always at its natural value Y^N .
-(The so-called "full employment" level, which is also supposedly the same as that which would prevail in a barter exchange economy).
-Furthermore, if the "base real policy rate", that is r{j_j} is too low relative to Wicksell's natural rate r^N (in modern optimization models identified with the "rate of time preference"), there will be inflation and vice versa.
-As explained by Barrows and Smithin (2009, 254-8), and Smithin (2013, 130-2) the r_j are actually the different values that could possibly be taken by the intercept term in a Taylor rule (Taylor 1993) or similar, as perceived and acted on by the central bank authorities themselves.

-It can be shown therefore that the exercise of working through the micro-foundations really adds nothing new at all to what are by now familiar theoretical propositions.
+Thus the conclusion was that in such a model the level of output, Y, is always at its natural value $Y^N$ .
+This is the so-called "full employment" level of output which is also supposedly the same rate as that which would prevail in a barter exchange economy.
+The other result was that if the base real policy rate, that is $r_j$ , is too low relative to Wicksell's natural rate $r^N$ (which in modern optimization models, as discussed, is identified with the rate of time preference) there will be inflation and vice versa.
+As explained by Barrows and Smithin (2009, 254-8) and Smithin (2013, 130-2) the $r_j$ are actually the different values that could possibly be taken by the intercept term in a Taylor rule (Taylor 1993) or similar, as perceived and acted on by the central bank authorities themselves.
+The point is ultimately that tedious exercise of working through the microfoundations really adds nothing new at all to what are, by now, very familiar theoretical propositions.
 Smithin's (2013, 131-2) comment on all this was as follows:

-The historically-minded reader will note that the model in ... [(16) -(17)] ... is only a marginal advance from position already reached by Keynes (1930, 121-44) in chapter 10 of his Treatise on Money.
+The historically-minded reader will note that the model in ... [(21) - (22)] ... is only a [very] marginal advance from the position already reached by Keynes (1930, 121-44) in chapter 10 of his Treatise on Money.

-This seems an unbelievably small reward for what has now been nine decades of intensive mathematical research in academia.
+This is an unbelievably small reward for what has now been nine decades of intensive mathematical research in academia.
+At the end of the day all of this "busy-work" was, quite simply, a large waste of time and effort.